 How can I get rid of garden waste?

 You are not allowed to put garden waste in either your grey or green bin.
 You can recycle garden waste and uncooked vegetable peelings in your BROWN bin if you subscribe to the service.
 You are able to place leaves, twigs, pruning waste, grass cuttings, weeds and plants, cut flowers, plant and hedge trimmings and small branches under 10cm in diameter and 60cm in length in the brown bin.
-Unfortunately you are not able to dispose of soil, turf, sand or stones in the brown bin.
+Unfortunately you are not able to dispose of soil, turf, compost, sand, stones or ash in the brown bin; see our Garden waste bin - what goes in and what doesn't [963kb] guide for more details.
 Bins that are too heavy to be safely moved will not be emptied.
 We collect your bin once a fortnight.

 If you have a smaller garden and do not need a brown bin, you can buy waste bags in packs of 12 or 24.
 Call 01493 742200 to place an order.